 Brand Accounts vs. standard accounts

 Before we explain how to change your YouTube name, we must first discuss how these modifications will apply to standard accounts and Brand Accounts because they will apply in different ways.
 Standard, non-branded accounts will let you switch your channel’s name, but swapping your channel’s name on YouTube also swaps your name out on all of your other Google Account services, such as your Gmail email account.
-This is due to the fact that you’re updating your Google Account information directly because a regular YouTube account is not deemed separate from your Google Account.
+This is because you’re updating your Google Account information directly, since a regular YouTube account is not deemed separate from your Google Account.

 Nevertheless, if you possess a YouTube Brand Account, changing your channel’s name will not alter the name of its associated Google Account.
 This signifies that a name modification for your Brand Account’s YouTube channel should not appear as a name replacement for any of the other Google Account services you own.

-That being said, before you begin, you’ll need to conclude if your YouTube account is a Brand Account or not.
+That being said, before you begin, you’ll need to determine if your YouTube account is a Brand Account or not.
 To see if this is the case, simply sign into Google and review your Brand Account settings.
 The process is simple and easy.
 All you need to do is check what account name is listed on the Brand Accounts settings page beneath Your Brand Accounts.
-If you don’t see anything listed, the questionable account is most likely a standard account.
+If you don’t see anything listed, the account in question is most likely a standard account.

 Changing your YouTube name: For both standard and Brand Accounts